meta-toolkit/meta-toolkit.org/word-embeddings.md

 temporary files and make collection faster, but obviously this should be set to some value $$\leq$$ available RAM.

+The `merge-fanout` key controls the maximum number of temporary chunk files that can exist on disk before a multi-way merge is conducted to merge them together.
+The default, if not specified, is 8.

+The `num-threads` key controls the number of threads used to extract co-occurrence data.
+By default, this is set to the number of total system threads.
+Each thread is given a `max-ram / num-threads` RAM allowance.

-To extract the co-coccurrence matrix, you can now run the `embedding-coocur` tool:
+To extract the co-occurrence matrix, you can now run the `embedding-cooccur` tool:

 {% highlight bash %}
-./embedding-coocur config.toml
+./embedding-cooccur config.toml
 {% endhighlight %}

-The tool will extract the co-occurrence matrix and write it to the file `$prefix/coocur.bin`.
+The tool will extract the co-occurrence matrix and write it to the file `$prefix/cooccur.bin`.

 ### Embedding Training